-The investment return assumption has been lowered from 7.4% to 7.3%, effective October 1, 2022.
+The investment return assumption has been lowered from 7.3% to 7.2%, effective October 1, 2023.
 This assumption will be lowered by 0.10% each year until 7.0% is reached.

-This assumption change caused the required contribution to increase by \$536,602 or 1.56% of pay.
+This assumption change caused the required contribution to increase by \$572,812 or 1.54% of pay.

-For this valuation, a long-term average annual future net investment return assumption of 7.3%, or about 8.1% before investment expenses, was used.
+For this valuation, a long-term average annual future net investment return assumption of 7.2%, or about an 8.0% gross return assumption (before investment expenses), was used.
 Based on the Plan's asset allocation, an assumed net rate of return of 6.50% to 7.00% would be more in line with projected expected returns over the next several years.
-We recommend consideration be given to lowering the investment return assumption to a rate in this range.
-If the investment return assumption is lowered, the required City contribution will increase in the short term, but there will be a higher probability the Plan will meet or exceed its assumed return in future years.
-In other words, there will be a lower probability the Plan will generate investment losses which will be funded by future taxpayers.
+We recommend continuing to lower the investment return assumption until it reaches a rate in this range.
+When the investment return assumption is lowered, the required City contribution increases in the short term, but there will be a higher probability the Plan will meet or exceed its assumed return in future years.
+In other words, there will be a lower probability the Plan will incur investment losses which would need to be funded by future taxpayers.

-If actual experience matches the assumptions, including actual net investment returns equaling 7.3% per year, the UAL is expected to decrease over time.
+If actual experience matches the assumptions, including actual net investment returns equaling 7.2% per year, the UAL is expected to decrease over time.
 On the other hand, if actual investment returns are less than assumed each year, the UAL will increase over time even if the actuarially determined contributions are made and there are no other actuarial gains or losses.